alik-git/duckietown-mbrl-lib/index.md

 ### Dreamer training

 For training the first version of the Dreamer prototype, we used Cheetah the environment to compare directly to the in library PlaNet implementation. with action noise of 1.0 and 0.3 like the original paper.
-The model, actor, and critic losses are logged from their respective networks, which are initialized, whcih
+The model, actor, and critic losses are logged from their respective networks.
+The model loss contains the reconstruction loss and represents the PlaNet world or dynamics model, represented by an encoder and decoder (a va).
+The actor loss is the loss from the actor network, which is a

 ### Dreamer evaluation